dinosoeren/decap-ai-chat-widget/README.md

   - The active conversation is saved automatically as you chat.
   - Past conversations are stored in the **History** dropdown, scoped to the post you are currently editing.
 - **Settings Cache**: Your selected model, meta prompt, and code selection settings are cached indefinitely.
 - **Cache Clearing**: Use the "Refresh Posts" and "Refresh Repositories" buttons to manually clear the relevant cache and fetch fresh data.
-The "Erase History" and "Erase All History" buttons manage the chat conversation cache.
+The "Erase Chat" and "Erase All History" buttons manage the chat conversation cache.

 ## GitHub API Limits